 DAY 41: DEPARTURE

-DAY 01: ARRIVAL IN KATHMANDU 1,350m.Our personnel will be waiting at the Kathmandu international airport to receive you with a traditional welcome.
-After checking into the hotel and refreshment, your guide of the circuit will inform you about necessary formalities and the upcoming program.
-Depending on arrival time, you will have the choice of visiting nearby shrines or resting.
+DAY 01: ARRIVAL IN KATHMANDU 1,350m.Our personnel will be waiting at the Kathmandu international airport (TIA) to receive you with a traditional welcome.
+After checking into the hotel and refreshment, your guide of the circuit will update you about the necessary formalities for your proposed trek.
+Depending on arrival time, you will have the choice of either visiting nearby shrines or rest back in your room.

 DAY 02: VISIT SWAYAMBHUNATH STUPA / PATAN / BASANTAPUR / ASHONAfter breakfast, we'll drive to Swayambhunath.
 Located on a lovely little hill, Swayambhunath Stupa is one of the fascinating architectural jewels of the country.
 This Buddhist shrine is said to build around 250 b.c.
 The white dome, the main feature of the Stupa, is identified with the spotless, pure jewel of Nirvana, and is crowned by a thirteen-tiered golden spire of conical shape.
 On the cube at the base of the spire is a pair of the Buddha's all-seeing eyes, painted on all four sides.
 The Stupa stands on a typically stylized lotus mandala base, believed to have surfaced (self-originated) years ago from the lake that initially filled the Kathmandu Valley.

 From the hilltop one can enjoy a panorama of Kathmandu and the rest of the Valley.
 A long stairway reaches the Stupa up the wooded hillside and past statues of the Buddha.
 But watch out for the monkeys!
 At the top, you'll see devotees making rounds of the Stupa, spinning the praying wheels as they go around and around.